Online Learning Program for Students

 Rigor, relevance, and relationships are essential elements of an MVUSD online course and, we believe, to the successful online learning experience for our students.
 To achieve this, high quality content that includes a multimedia-rich and highly interactive learning experience, developed and delivered by MVUSD teachers, is essential.
 Our district online teachers are equipped and trained to provide this level of quality virtual instruction.

-Check out our promotional video below:
+Check out our promotional video below for a listing of available courses for 2015-16:

 For more information and resources about online learning and the importance of providing quality online learning experiences for students, visit the Why Online Learning? page.